syiin/sicp/sicp.md

 1. Exercise 3.41, what do you think?
 Is it necessary to serialise read access? yes because it reduces the inbetweens or no because it doesn't change the state and therefore, the balance of the account is still valid in between operations?
 I think yes because a fast enough polling listener might be induced to withdraw or deposit while it's calling (account 'balance)
 1. Exercise 3.39, does the serializer protect only within itself?
 1. Didn't feel very comfortable with serializer until reading the next part about mutexes.
 Consider exercise 3.45, it's easier to reason about why this doesn't work if you know how serialiser works

+###### Thu Oct 28 09:12:22 MYT 2021

+1. I think, the exercises in this book aren't necessarily always for you to run code.
+As in, sometimes, the point of the exercises isn't for you to write runnable code that works but properly apply the concepts and ideas at that given point.
+Take the tower of types for example or the exercises on message passing - we're not yet given the means to implement get and set and so, we couldn't actually make running code at that point (if we followed the order that the authors intended)